 In the Scriptures, mountains were often places where people encountered and experienced God.
 Throughout the biblical narrative, the glory of the Lord, (meaning the presence of His infinite and supreme greatness, worth, and beauty), is described as coming down on the mountain.
 God would reveal himself, offer instruction, and dwell among his people.
 Ultimately, the very image of the glory of God came down to the earth and was made manifest to his people in Jesus.
 In the gospel narratives, Jesus taught his disciples, communed with the Father, and commissioned the apostles on a mountain.
 Jesus came to make encountering and experiencing God possible through his life, death, and resurrection.

 The name for The Mountain Church came out of this imagery and symbolism.
-We aspire to be a church where seekers, skeptics, and believers can encounter and experience God in Jesus.
+We aspire to be a church where all people can encounter, experience, and enjoy God in Jesus.
 Just as Mount Rainer's iconic beauty can be viewed all around the Puget Sound and city of Des Moines, we pray the Mountain Church will be a city on a hill, a contrast-community, to share our passion for God's glory and show the difference the gospel makes.

 William grew up in Des Moines, where he's now lived for the past 30 years.
 Although raised attending church, it wasn't until high school that Jesus saved him.
 Through joining the music team at his church, he saw a passion for God in other musicians that led him to faith in the gospel.
 Since then, William has faithfully served or led in the church for 15 years.